h3rb/ZeroTypes/README.md

 };
 ```

-Why use this over Boost?
+No need for BOOST BLOAT!
+DIY and DRY - Why use this over Boost or STL?

 Well, it's lighter weight, specialized to only a handful of basic important types and their interoperability, and while powerful, Boost is bloat, and we are not bloat (sort-of).
 Hey, you can use this WITH BOOST if you want.
 No one is stopping you.